• Skip to primary navigation

 A lot of people begin the New Year by making resolutions.
 We’ve all been there.
 We take a vow to lose weight, exercise more or spend more time with our family.
 We start the year with great intentions, but then we quickly relapse into old habits.
 Why is it so hard to stick to those New Year’s resolutions and what’s standing in the way of achieving the healthy, happy life that you want?

 It’s a new year.
 It’s time for a new approach.
-Here are a few ideas to get you started.
+Here are a few ideas to get you started with your new health goals.
 Pick something that resonates with you.
 Try it out.
 See how it makes you FEEL.
 Big changes do not require big leaps.
 Permanent change is more likely to happen gradually than through one big restrictive plan.
 Allow yourself to climb the ladder one rung at a time.

 1. “Eat real food.
 Not too much.
 Mostly plants.”
 I love this quote by Michael Pollan.
 It enlightens us to where our emphasis needs to be, yet there is so much room for interpretation.
 You can adapt that principle into what works well for YOU!